West Palm Beach Asset Forfeiture Lawyer

 When law enforcement officials suspect that an individual is using property or assets in a criminal enterprise or civil fraud, they could seize those goods, properties, and monies.
 Agencies can legally seize assets as soon as their application for forfeiture is approved by the court – even before a trial is scheduled.

 - Bank accounts

 Without notice, a suspect could end up without a home, money, computer, cell phone or transportation until the courts resolve the criminal and civil cases.
 If your assets have been or may be in danger of seizure, it is critical to retain the services of an experienced West Palm Beach criminal defense attorney immediately.
-Do not waive any rights, give permission, or enter into any agreement without your lawyer's advice.
+Do not waive any rights, give permission, or enter into any agreement without West Palm Beach asset forfeiture lawyer advice.

 What Is Seized?

 Television programs often show police seizing expensive sports cars, piles of cash hidden in vaults, or valuable works of art.
 However, asset forfeiture can happen on a much smaller scale.

 - A computer or cell phone suspected to have been used in drug cases

 - A car allegedly used to transport drugs

 - A bank account purportedly used to cash stolen checks